MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-implement-split-tunnel.md

 foreach ($prefix in $destPrefix) {Remove-NetRoute -DestinationPrefix $prefix -InterfaceIndex $intIndex -NextHop $gateway}
 ```

-To add routes for all current IP addresses in the Optimize category, you can use the following script variation to query the web service for Optimize IPs:
+To add routes for all current IP addresses in the Optimize category, you can use the following script variation to query the [Office 365 IP and URL web service](https://docs.microsoft.com/office365/enterprise/office-365-ip-web-service) for the current set of Optimize IPs:

 ```powershell
 $intIndex = "" # index of the interface connected to the internet